-Article 35.
-Upon motion duly made and seconded and motion made by Ellen Blanchard, Director of Assessing, it was So-Passed by Majority Vote for the Town to accept the provisions of Chapter 59 Section 5K, establishing a program to allow persons over the age of 60 to volunteer to provide services to the Town in exchange for which the Town shall reduce the real property tax obligations of such person over the age of 60 on his tax bills, and any reduction so provided shall be in addition to any exemption or abatement to which any such person is otherwise entitled and no such person shall receive a rate of, or be credited with, more than the current minimum wage of the commonwealth per hour for services provided pursuant to such reduction nor shall the reduction of the real property tax bill exceed Five Hundred and Ninety-Five (\$595.00) Dollars in a given year.
+- Article 35.
+To see if the Town will vote to accept the provisions of Chapter 59 Section 5K, establishing a program to allow persons over the age of 60 to volunteer to provide services to the Town in exchange for which the Town shall reduce the real property tax obligations of such person over the age of 60 on his tax bills, and any reduction so provided shall be in addition to any exemption or abatement to which any such person is otherwise entitled and no such person shall receive a rate of, or be credited with, more than the current minimum wage of the commonwealth per hour for services provided pursuant to such reduction nor shall the reduction of the real property tax bill exceed Five Hundred and Ninety-Five (\$595.00) Dollars in a given year.
+(By the Board of Assessors) - Article 36.
+To see if the Town will vote to accept the provisions of Ch.
+181 of the Acts of 1995, for M.G.L.
+Ch.
+59 Section 5, (17D), to increase the exemption amount annually by 50% beginning with Fiscal Year 2007.